realeyes-media/scte35-decoder-multiplatform/README.md

 ### Step 2: Add your GitHub - Personal Access Token details to environment variables

 - You add the **GPR_USER** and **GPR_API_KEY** values to your environment variables on you local machine or build server to avoid creating a github properties file
-- Then under the test package you can find ExampleUnitTest which uses the library methods and it will run successfully

 ### Step 3: Configure Github pacakges